Skip to main content

 While both Afrin and Flonase are both nasal sprays that relieve the symptoms of nasal congestion, they are not the same.
 Afrin is a local vasoconstrictor that limits fluid infiltration to the nasal passage.
 Flonase is a steroid that mediates the inflammatory response brought on by an allergic response.

-Afrin provides a faster response to congestion with an onset of action within 10 minutes.
-It is not recommended for use longer than three days, however.
-Flonase is slower to relieve congestion symptoms but can be used safely long term.
+Afrin provides a faster response to congestion with an onset of action within ten minutes.
+It is not recommended for use longer than 3 days, however.
+Flonase is slower to relieve congestion symptoms but can be used safely long-term.
 Flonase is effective against other allergy symptoms such as runny nose, sneezing, and itchy eyes.

 Can I use Afrin or Flonase while pregnant?

-There have been adverse fetal events associated with Afrin use in the first trimester of pregnancy.
+There have been adverse fetal events associated with large doses or extended use of Afrin in the first trimester of pregnancy.
 Although one-time use in late pregnancy has not been shown to be harmful, Afrin is not a preferred nasal decongestant in pregnancy.
 Flonase may be safe to use during pregnancy, however other decongestant or steroid sprays may have more safety data available.
-Consult your physician for the preferred nasal decongestant choice.
+Consult your healthcare provider for the preferred nasal decongestant choice.

 Can I use Afrin or Flonase with alcohol?